-ı. refers to the act of stating of otherwise indicating a claim purportedly attesting to a person or thing's identity.
+I. refers to the act of stating or otherwise indicating a claim purportedly attesting to a person or thing's identity.
 II. is for verifying who the user is and the is for verifying the user who he claims to be.
 III.
 Massachusetts Institute of Technology (MIT) developed to protect network services provided by Project Athena IV.
-Secure Sockets Layer is now known as V. The SSL protocol was originally invented by the as a way of providing secure browsing in their web browser \/I CHAP stands for
+Secure Sockets Layer is now known as V. The SSL protocol was originally inventedby theas a way of providing secure browsing in their web browser VI.
+CHAP stands for

-VII. \\\\\ can either be physical access devices, such as smart cards, or electronic certificates that are used as part of the logon process.
+VII. can either be physical access devices, such as smart cards, or electronic certificates that are used as part of the logon process.